| |

 WPOP he settled in for a long stay at Detroit's CKLW

-using his real name: Pat Holiday (interrupted
+using the name Pat Holiday (interrupted by a

-1980 he became program director of CKLW and CFXX Detroit.
+he became program director of CKLW and CFXX Detroit.

-CJAY/CKMX Calgary.
+manager of CJAY/CKMX Calgary.

 Pat